AldoJimenezW/AldoJimenezW/README.md

 # Hi there, I'm Aldo 👋

-## 🌿 Software Engineer & Tech Enthusiast
+## 🌿 Computer Engineer & Tech Enthusiast

 Passionate about software development, low-level programming, and creating efficient solutions.
 I thrive on exploring the intersections of technology, minimalism, and innovation.